Knowledge Center

 6. Diversify online candidate sourcing

 Finding all your candidates in one place is a recipe for disaster.
-It can severely restrict the talent pool, and it runs the risk of contacting the same candidates over and over—no one likes spamming.
+It can severely restrict the talent pool, and it runs the risk of contacting the same candidates over and over.
 Instead, find out what hiring managers desire in an ideal candidate so you can expand your search.
-Encourage hiring managers to broaden their horizons by asking whether the candidates must come from Fortune 500 companies, elite universities, or geographic locations.
+Encourage hiring managers to broaden their horizons by asking whether the candidates must come from Fortune 500 companies, elite universities, or specific geographic locations.
 Now is the time to ask for specifics.
 Does this person need to have experience preparing for an IPO, leading a certain type of project, or other specific experience?
 Findem sourcing experts handle hiring manager intake calls and weekly meetings for many of our customers.

 7. Identify best event locations to find talent